 Beedle's back in The Legend of Zelda: Spirit Tracks as well, but this time his Beedle's Members Club has some useful perks going for it - like a Heart Container!
 Buy the card on your first visit, pick it up in the mail, then go right back for the Bomb Bag and 50 points straight up.

 In Cave Story you can find "Chaco's Lipstick" and "Curly's Underwear".
 They don't do anything, even when you talk to Chaco or Curly.
 Also, if you fully level up the Nemesis (which is far too easy to do), its projectiles become rubber ducks that do 1 damage each.
 Fortunately, weapons lose XP and levels if you take damage, so it's reversible.

 The developers of the game were also smart enough to hide it.
-The game's graphical assets are a bunch of PN Gs that are readily viewable by any image program.
+The game's graphical assets are a bunch of PNGs that are readily viewable by any image program.
 However, one of them, which contains the entire tileset for your reward, is scrambled in a horrible mess.
-You probably piece together what it is faster than it would take to complete Hell Temple, if you wanted to.
+You could probably piece it together faster than you could complete Hell Temple, if you wanted to.

 Space Quest IV: Roger Wilco and the Time Rippers allowed you to pick up an Unstable Ordnance for 25 points, then put it back where you found it at a 20-point penalty, for a net gain of 5 points.
 If you did not put it back, you would explode when you dropped into the sewers.

 It actually has a use; it refills the meter that leaves you vulnerable to a One-Hit Kill if it's empty.
 Meaning your opponent can't instantly kill you next round.